koushiksrivats/robust-concept-erasing/README.md

 }
 ```
 ## Contact
-If you have any questions, please create an issue on this repository or contact at koushik.srivatsan@mbzuai.ac.ae.
+If you have any questions, please create an issue on this repository or contact at koushiksrivatsan.ofcl@gmail.com.

 ## 🔜 Code and Models Coming Soon !!